-Parabolic curve patterns are commonly found in all FX pairs and on all time frames.
-Visually, the formation appears as an upward curved trend line, and has a parabolic curve step-like formation.
+Parabolic curve patterns are commonly found in all FX pairs and in all time frames.
+Visually, the formation appears as an upward-curved trend line and has a parabolic curve step-like formation.

 The GBP/USD chart below gives us a comprehensive view of this price action pattern.